-EDMONTON, Alberta (AP) - The suspect in an armored car heist at a Canadian university that left three armed guards dead was charted Thursday with three counts of first-degree murder and one count of attempted murder.
+EDMONTON, Alberta (AP) - The suspect in an armored car heist at a Canadian university that left three armed guards dead has been charged with three counts of first-degree murder and one count of attempted murder.

-Travis Baumgartner, who was not required to enter a plea, showed no expression in court.
+Travis Baumgartner, 21, appeared in court Thursday.
 He also faces four counts of robbery using a firearm.
-The next hearing was scheduled for July 5.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)